zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/index.md

 sudo dd if=dev_runner_image.bin of=${MY_USB_KEY_LOCATION} bs=16M conv=fsync
 ```

-#### Boot your Chrome OS Notebook with your USB image
+#### Boot your ChromeOS Notebook with your USB image

-Now, shut off your Chrome OS Notebook and turn it back on.
+Now, shut off your ChromeOS Notebook and turn it back on.
 Since you're in
 Developer Mode (right?), you should see the warning.
 Hit the space bar to enter
 recovery mode.
 Once prompted, insert your USB disk.